Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

   * For Pyramid: ``module = filename:app``, where ``app = config.make_wsgi_app()`` (make sure it’s **not** in a ``if __name__ == '__main__':`` block — the demo app does that!)

 * ``uid`` and ``gid`` — the names of the user account to use for your server.
 Use the same values as in the ``chown`` command above.
 * ``processes`` and ``threads`` — control the resources devoted to this application.
 Because this is a simple hello app, I used one process with one thread, but for a real app, you will probably need more (you need to see what works the best; there is no algorithm to decide).
-Also, remember that if you use multiple processes, they don’t share data, so you need an out-of-process database if you want that.
+Also, remember that if you use multiple processes, they don’t share memory (you need a database to share data between them).
 * ``plugins`` — the list of uWSGI plugins to use.
 For Arch Linux, use ``plugins = python`` (the ``logfile`` plugin is always active).
 * ``logger`` — the path to your app-specific logfile.
 (Other logging facilities are available, but this one is the easiest, especially for multiple applications on the same server)